 I’m a feminist.
 This means that I believe that all people should be treated equally and paid fairly.
 I fight inequality with my blog, business, and speaking.
 When I get to help nonprofits fight inequality and promote equity, that makes me so happy.

-So I wrote a book to help people self-empower in their fundraising careers, called Get the job!
+So I wrote a book to help people self-empower in their fundraising careers, called Get the Job!
 Your Fundraising Career Empowerment Guide, and I like to present on salary negotiation and moving on up.
-I direct an online event in the spring called the Fundraising Career Conference that has the goal of helping people find the right career path and have better boundaries around work.
-I’m proud to say we’ve had over ,1000 people participate in this event so far.
+I direct an online event in the spring called the Fundraising Career Conference.
+Our goal is to help people find the right career path and have better boundaries around work.
+I’m proud to say we’ve had over 1,000 people participate in this event so far.